michaeltarab/USPS-Object-Detection/README.md

 * Refer to darknet's repository for recommended specs.
 I attempted this on my Pi 4, and it took over a minute to predict correctly.

 # How to use:
-* Make sure you have downloaded the files: yolo-obj_final.weights, yolo-obj.cfg, obj.data
+* Make sure you have downloaded the [files](https://drive.google.com/drive/folders/1e1wAt8KT7OssTvF09YhJNGCRS4mwyoXu?usp=sharing): yolo-obj_final.weights, yolo-obj.cfg, obj.data, obj.names
 * Put them in their corresponding locations
-  * Put obj.data in darknet/build/darknet/x64/data\
-  * Put yolo-obj_final.weights in darknet/backup\
   * Put obj.data in darknet/build/darknet/x64/data
+  * Put yolo-obj_final.weights in darknet/backup (OR Wherever you want the weights file located, mine is located in a folder I made called backup)
+  * Put obj.data in darknet/build/darknet/x64/data
+  * In obj.data, make sure you have renamed the path of the obj.names to the correct path on your system.

 ![Alt Text](https://thumbs.gfycat.com/ElderlyBleakDoctorfish-size_restricted.gif)